vaghawan/vaghawan.github.io/applied-machine-learning/training-yolov2-on-custom-dataset.md

 ## Training YoloV2 in Custom Dataset

-Without sounding too smart as if to understand every tip of the YOLO artitecture, in this article I would rather show you a lame approach of plugging the custom data set and training a new model in the Google open image datasets.
+Without sounding too smart as if to describe everything of YOLO artitecture, in this article I would rather show you a lame approach of plugging the custom data set and training a new model in the Google open image datasets.
 If you're however to curious to understand it, you could follow the author's [webpage](https://pjreddie.com/darknet/yolo/) and the [articles](https://pjreddie.com/publications/).

-#Data Sets: I’m using the dataset provided by [google open image](https://storage.googleapis.com/openimages/web/index.html) , the data looks quite like this:
+# Data Sets: I’m using the dataset provided by [google open image](https://storage.googleapis.com/openimages/web/index.html) , the data looks quite like this:

 You can also find the sample file in the project repo.